|

 With a closed system it is far easier to maintain sterility.

-vessels and plastic kegs and trying to perform aseptic siphoning isn’t the
+in fermentation vessels and plastic kegs and trying to perform aseptic

-can be re-used a few times, but it has a finite life.
-But re-using the thing
+fifteen quid.
+It can be re-used a few times, but it has a finite life.
+But

 And then I had a stroke of